 You can calculate Disney’s net worth by subtracting its liabilities from its assets.
-According to the 2021 annual report, Disney’s balance sheet showed $203.6 billion in total assets.
-The same report stated that its liabilities were $110.6 billion.
-By this formula, Disney’s net worth is $93 billion.
+For the fiscal year ending Oct.
+1, 2022, Disney’s balance sheet showed $203.63 billion in total assets.
+The same report stated that its liabilities were $104.75 billion.
+By this formula, Disney’s net worth is about $98.88 billion.

 Key Product Lines Contributing To Revenue

-According to the latest annual report, Disney’s key product lines in 2021 included the following:
+According to the latest annual report, published in January 2022 for fiscal year 2021, Disney’s key product lines include the following.

 Disney’s Media Networks include Disney, ESPN, Freeform, FX, and National Geographic brands and networks.
 This business includes ABC brands for broadcast television and eight domestic television stations.
 Disney also owns a stake in A&E Television Networks.
 Revenues come from affiliate fees, advertising and licensing fees for distribution.

 Disney’s Parks, Experiences and Consumer Products business includes all of its theme parks and resorts.
 The company’s consumer products include licensing of trade names, characters and other intellectual property.
 In addition, Disney sells branded merchandise directly through retail, online and wholesale businesses.
 Revenues come from park admissions, merchandise, resorts and licensing deals.

 Disney’s Studio Entertainment includes motion picture production for Walt Disney Pictures, Twentieth Century Studios, Marvel, Lucasfilm, Pixar, Searchlight Pictures and Blue Sky Studios banners.
 Disney has other businesses that provide for the development, production and licensing of live entertainment events.
 The company also produces and distributes music.
 Revenues come from theatrical distribution, home entertainment, TV distribution and licensing fees.